Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/web-design/procedures.md

 # Procedures for website design

-Write a description for how Martians can contribute new features that have a display/UI/UX for end users of MARS.
+TODO: Write a description for how Martians can contribute new features that have a display/UI/UX for end users of MARS.

 ## Checklist for getting features approved: